- m1 John Hartman (? – ?)

 Third Marriage: George Cannon

-George is the last of May’s known husbands and the one for which I have the most evidence for.
+George is the third of Mary’s husbands.
 He was born around 1853 in Pennsylvania.
 I am not positive what his parents were named.
 His marriage certificate names them as John and Eliza Cannon, while his death certificate names John Cannon and Mary Hartley.

 I have a photo of George which gives me my best evidence that Mary was either married before Michael Lyden or lived with a man whom she claimed as a husband.
 My grandmother’s handwriting lists him as the third husband.